-There is always a chance of twins with IVF, but most IVF pregnancies are a single baby.
+There is always a chance of twins with any pregnancy, but most of our IVF pregnancies are a single baby.
 The risk of twins is affected by how many embryos are transferred into your uterus, your age, the stage of the embryos (day 5 or 6 blastocyst-stage embryos are more likely to implant than day 2 or 3 cleavage-stage embryos), and the quality of the embryos.
 If you are under 35 with high quality embryos, there is about a 40% chance of twins if two embryos are transferred, and less than a 5% chance of twins with one embryo transferred – a single embryo can split into identical twins.
 Blastocysts are more likely to split.

 Talk to your MD about your concerns regarding twins and together you can decide the right number of embryos to transfer.
 They can give you specific guidance as they know your individual situation.
 We put our patient’s health first so the risk of twins with our IVF process is extremely low.